Kyle Seager’s home run helps Mariners avoid four-game sweep by Royals

 Seager has played in all but two of the Mariners games this season, missing two before the All-Star break with a leg contusion.
 He has played in every game since the All-Star break (40 games) and has five doubles, 15 homers and 35 RBI.

 “Kyle has been huge,” Servais said.
 “Certainly, after the all-star break, he has found the home run swing and we’ve needed him.
-We’ve seen him hit for higher batting average, but the impact of what he’s done for us offensively and being able to write him in the lineup every day, and there’s been days where he does not feel anywhere near 100 percent.
-But he grinds through it.
+We’ve seen him hit for higher batting average, but it’s impact of what he’s done for us offensively and being able to write him in the lineup every day.
+There’s been days where he does not feel anywhere near 100 percent, but he grinds through it.
 We’re going to lean on him here down the stretch for sure.”

 The Royals made it close in the eighth.
 Perez, who homered in every game in the series, including a solo shot off Gonzales in sixth, missed another homer by a foot on a line drive to right-center off Paul Sewald.